getmscode2013/NodeJsTutorial/README.md

 The full form of ECMA is European Computer Manufacturer's Association.A standard for scripting languages like JavaScript, JScript is ECMAScript.

 Here NodeJS follow the ECMA standard, here we are going to dicuss about Const, Let and class.

-Unlike variables declared with var that are function-scoped, variables declared with let are block-scoped: they only exist in the block they are defined in.
+> <b>let :</b>  Unlike variables declared with var that are function-scoped, variables declared with let are block-scoped: they only exist in the block they are defined in.

 ```ruby
 var a = 20